 Marella are also ideal for first time cruisers, because you can combine a 7-night cruise with a 7-night holiday on land- perfect for those who aren’t sure if cruising is for them and want to dip their toes in the water first…

 This popular option is called ‘Cruise & Stay’, but you can also “stay” on land first and then cruise afterwards if you’d prefer!
-We promise – almost everyone comes out of a cruise and stay holiday as a cruise convert!
+We promise that almost everyone comes out of a cruise-and-stay holiday as a cruise convert!

 Thomson have awarding winning entertainment, and 96% of customers rate the ships entertainment as excellent!
 You can enjoy West End productions in the Broadway Show Lounge with shows including A Blast of Broadway and West End Whizz.

 When you join your cruise, you can expect a sail-away party where you can sip cocktails as you get to know your fellow passengers.
 There is also a weekly Captain’s Gala Reception and Dinner to look forward too.

 If you’re feeling indulgent, swim in the pools, lounge on one of the many sun loungers, and follow the experience with a spa treatment in Ocean’s Spa and Health Club, or have your hair styled in the beauty salon.